 For a limited list of selected publications, presentations and classes for Dr. Alward, please select "read more."

 Linda retired from the federal government after 36 years.
-The majority of her service was with the USDA Office of the Chief Information Officer as a Senior Telecommunications Mission Area Control Officer (http://www.ocio.usda.gov/sites/default/files/docs/2012/DR3300-020.pdf) in a national departmental position located in Fort Collins, CO and Washington, DC, and as a USDA OCIO Telecommunications Manager.
-Linda also worked for the USDA Food Safety and Inspection Service, and in her early years, she worked for the USDA Forest Service.
-During her tenure with the Forest Service, she was instrumental in the development and implementation of IMPLAN, led by Dr. Greg Alward.
+The majority of her service was with the USDA Office of the Chief Information Officer as a Senior Telecommunications Mission Area Control Officer (http://www.ocio.usda.gov/sites/default/files/docs/2012/DR3300-020.pdf) in a Department position located in Fort Collins, CO and Washington, DC, and as a USDA OCIO Telecommunications Manager.
+In her early years, Linda worked for the USDA Forest Service and was instrumental in the development and implementation of IMPLAN, led by Dr. Greg Alward.

 Dr. Philip S. Watson is an Associate Professor with the Department of Agricultural Economics and Rural Sociology with the University of Idaho in Moscow, Idaho.
 Phil is a teaching and research faculty member and is jointly appointed in the Bioregional Planning Graduate Program and affiliated with the Environmental Science Graduate Program.
 Phil is a natural resource and regional development economist whose research focuses on the role of natural resources in the economic health of communities and evidence based economic development planning.
 He has worked with the National Oceanic and Atmospheric Administration, National Park Service, National Forest Service and the Bureau of Land Management, and possesses a quantitative background in Computable General Equilibrium (CGE) modeling, input-output analysis, benefit-cost analysis and spatial econometrics.